Remote Technology Tools & Resources

 Banner provides an interface to software applications needed to perform work within the administrative offices at the University.
 Access to Banner Admin, Workflow and Imaging applications from off-campus is available by connecting to remote.scranton.edu or by using a University owned device that has Global Protect enabled.

 With Banner Job Submission, you have the ability to have the file go to the database, so you can view when it is finished running.
 Click to view instructions (authentication required).

 Banner Self-Service applications, such as, Self-Service, Student Registration, Student Profile, Faculty Grade Entry, Employee Payroll Information, to name a few, are available without any additional steps needed.

-- For all training documentation and instructions, go to the IT Documentation SharePoint site (authentication required).
+- For all training documentation and instructions, go to the IT Resources documentation and training website (authentication required)

 - Review the Weinberg Memorial Library website for additional research and instruction resources.

 - The Center for Teaching and Learning Excellence (CTLE) provides various faculty services (including D2L) to achieve academic success and have a positive learning experience.
 Visit the CTLE Faculty resources website.